 - Next add drained cashews and the cooled coconut milk mixture to bowl of food processor or high speed blender.
 Process until everything is liquid, scraping down the sides as necessary.
 This may take several minutes depending on your blender.
 You want everything to be really smooth.

-- Transfer to freezer safe bowl and chill in freezer for 2 hours, or fridge overnight.
+- Transfer to freezer safe bowl and chill in freezer for 2-4 hours.
 The mixture should be really cold before adding to the ice cream maker, but not frozen solid.

 - Once the mixture has chilled, add to the ice cream maker (follow manufacturer's instructions) and churn mixture for 30-45 minutes.
-Once the mixture is the consistency of soft serve (after bout 30 minutes) add in half of the cookie crumbles and churn to mix.
+Once the mixture is the consistency of soft serve (around churning for about 30 minutes) add in half of the cookie crumbles and churn to mix.

 - Transfer half of ice cream batter into a lined 8x4 or 5x7 loaf pan, drizzle in peanut butter, then add the rest of the ice cream batter, cookie crumbles and top with more peanut butter.
 Swirl with spoon to slightly mix in.
 Cover well with plastic wrap and foil.
 Freeze an additional 4 hours, until ice cream is more solid.

 - Note: ice cream can be enjoyed without the additional freezing time, it will just be a soft-serve consistency.
 If you want a scoop-able ice cream, freeze covered for at least 4 hours.

 -I did not test this recipe no churn style, see notes in the post for suggestions.

 -Ice cream is best enjoyed within a seven days.
 If ice cream has been frozen for more than 8 hours, allow it to sit at room temperature for about 20 minutes before scooping.